Marwahkamilaahmad/Marwahkamilaahmad/README.md

 # Hello there, I'm Marwah Kamila  - aka [Rua](https://github.com/Marwahkamilaahmad/)
 ## About me:
-I LOVE LEARNING NEW THINGS
+A violinist who interest in coding

 - 🔭 I’m currently a student at Universitas Gadjah Mada
 - 🌱 I’m currently learning Kotlin Go Javascript and python
-- 👯 I’m looking to collaborate as Front End developer
+- 👯 I’m looking to collaborate as Fullstack Developer
-- !!!
-I'M INTEREST IN BACKEND LATELY !!!
 - 💬 Know me more on linkedin
 - 📫 How to reach me: mymarwahmad@gmail.com